spiegela/manutara-sandbox/README.md

 ## Description

-A Kubernetes application platform built on Streams
+An application platform built on Kubernetes and Streams